renjithbz/boonze/exampleSite/content/industry.md

 industry_we_serve:
   enable: true
   bg_image: images/industry.webp
-  content: 'Boonze helps small and medium business and in-house digital marketing
+  content: Boonze helps SMBs, large companies, and in-house marketing teams manage
-    teams to manage their digital marketing campaigns.
-Through our 15 year history in digital marketing, we’ve had the pleasure of working with some remarkable clients to produce some truly amazing work that we are proud to have been a part of. '
+    their digital marketing campaigns.
+Through our 15-year history in digital marketing, we’ve had the pleasure of working with some remarkable clients to produce some truly amazing work that we are proud to have been a part of.
   blocks:
   - title: B2B Online Directories
     content: Directory that connects industrial businesses with other businesses supplying